MarcinPieczka/datix/README.md

 In this example writing your own "S3_logger" or "Papertrail_logger" would be easy task, and using would be seamless.

-Other common interfaces would include caching, queuing and others
+Other common interfaces would include caching, queuing, monitoring

+## Unstructured ideas list
+- Make hot module swap possible?
+Built in into launcher, and would make bumping version of certain components easier, possibly with automatic rollback
+- Autoscaling of components in launcher
+- Check out SCTP for main transport protocol, it looks like a great thing